PouyaPouryaie/gitdemo/readme3.md

         git pull
     for pull specific branch from remote to local git pull origin 'branch-name' (recommend before pull in local create branch with same name in remote)

+    - if you have 'Git refusing to merge unrelated histories' error you must be add --allow-unrelated-histories to pull request

 # rename remote repo in local